A fee-free basic bank account could be worth considering if you can’t use or open a standard current bank account.

-You can also pay cash and cheques into a basic account and set up Direct Debits or Standing Orders.
+You can also pay cash and cheques into a fee-free basic account and set up Direct Debits or Standing Orders.
 It can sometimes be cheaper to pay your household bills by Direct Debit so you could save yourself money by having a bank account.

 Most basic bank accounts will give you a debit card, so that you can make payments in-store and online and use cash machines to withdraw your money.
-You won’t get an overdraft or a cheque book with a basic account.

 You need to be at least age-16 to open a fee-free basic bank account (some accounts vary).
 You don’t need to pass a credit check (although your bank or building may run a credit check on you).

 If you’ve had money problems, including bankruptcy, a fee-free basic bank account can be a good way to help improve your credit score until you qualify to open standard current account.
-All banks and building societies will need proof of identity and an address for you before you can open any bank account.

 If you have a partner, you will get a single payment of Universal Credit for both of you, so consider whether you want a joint account.
 You can open a joint fee-free basic bank account if both of you qualify to open one.